pranavkamat11/Bike-Rental-Project/README.md

 * registered: count of registered bike users
 * count: total number of bikes rented.
 This is the dependent continuous variable

+## Steps followed
+1. Missing Value Analysis
+2. Outlier Analysis done using boxplots and imputing the outliers
+3. Performed Exploratory Data Analysis
+3. Multicollinearity tackled using Pearson Correlation and analysis of Variance Inflation Factor
+4. Used ANOVA for categorical feature selection
+5. Model development
 ### Regression techniques applied
 * Decision Tree Regression
 * Random Forest Regression